PBeamA/Resources/LaTeX/Templates/Checklist.md

   - [ ] In general, tables and figures should be centered.
   - [ ] If possible, figures should be vector graphics -- usually saved as a .pdf, .eps, .svg. (.svg usually works well with MSWord.)

+Most things are subjective and can be argued against -- please make sure you don't argue against yourself by being inconsistent.
+There is always a lot of background work that goes into writing a paper.
+The only thing readers see is what we present to them.
+If what they see is inconsistent and not correct that is a bad signal for them when they look at your work.